delphicventurescode/mjolnir_poeto_book_series/README.md

 # mjolnir_poeto_book_series

-> 🏆 **This repository documents an achievement in literature.**
+\
+# So, What Is the Big Deal?

+> 🏆 **Here is the big deal, stated plainly and triumphantly:**
 > The **mjolnir_poeto** book series represents a verified attempt at a **World Record for the most books of poetry published in two consecutive years** — over thirteen volumes completed between 2023 and 2024.
 > That record is currently in the process of being formally verified.
 What you are looking at is not just a poetry project.
+A second project in the series **almost certainly** holds the record for **the most**
+> **books of poetry published in two consecutive years**, **using at least one constructed language**.
 It is history being made, one haiku at a time.
+> A third project, which is currently underway, will also almost certainly create a record for **the most books of poetry written by an individual in a constructed language**.

+This directory explains the significance behind the creation of *The Dead Japanese Poets' Society Poetry Book* and related works.

+[+]

 This repository contains some information and illustrative content related to the **Mjolnir_Poeto** book series — an AI-assisted poetry project.